Wait, Input, and Resume

 kitaru.wait() suspends a running flow until someone — a human, another agent,

 or an external system — provides input.
-While waiting, the compute is fully
+In non-interactive runs, the runner

-released.
-The execution can resume seconds, hours, or months later.
+compute; the execution can resume seconds, hours, or months later when input

 Full example